 Baseball season is fast approaching and your kids will need the right gear to perform at their best.
-Whether they’re baseball newbies or have simply outgrown their existing gear, this guide will help you find the right gloves, cleats, bats, and other equipment to make the sport fun for them.
-By getting your gear before the season starts, your kid will be ready to bat, catch, run and win well before the first pitch is thrown.
+Whether they’re baseball newbies or have simply outgrown their existing gear, this guide will help you find the right pants, gloves, cleats, bats, and other equipment to make the sport fun for them.
+By getting your baseball gear for kids before the season starts, your kid will be ready to bat, catch, run and win well before the first pitch is thrown.

 The baseball glove is a fundamental piece of gear for players of every age.
 The right glove can enhance your skill set significantly while an improper glove can make playing nearly impossible.
 The type of glove you choose for a child will depend on a variety of factors.
 The first thing to consider is position:

 - Catcher – The catcher’s glove, most often referred to as a mitt, is the most specialized glove in the sport due to its specific duties behind the plate.
 It can repeatedly receive fast pitches without becoming painful for the catcher.
 It has strong, deep pockets and extra layers for protecting.
 Catcher’s mitts can take awhile to break in, so plan ahead.

 - Pitcher – Comfort, less so than performance, is key with a pitcher’s glove for kids.
 If your child is a bit older and throws pitches other than fastballs, finding a glove that uses a closed or modified-trapeze web will help conceal their grips.

 - First Base – When your kid plays first base, you want them to have the best chance of catching the ball even when there’s a wild throw.
 That’s why first basemen gloves will have strong, deep pockets with a closed web design.